richelbilderbeek/teaching/docs/papers/flat_course_fee/README.md

  There are other ways to increasing attendance that do not cost money e.g. a short supervisor approval note
 - **A fee reduces the amount of participants**
+- **We are not allowed to have a course fee at all**: this happens to be the case for other (i.e. not SciLifeLab) public-funded research infrastructure
 - **A fee misaligns with higher goals**, such as the principles of Open Science and FAIR training principles for public-funded research infrastructure.

 ## Conclusion

+I hope that SciLifeLab management will re-evaluate using a flat course fee for online courses.
+I even assume that SciLifeLab management *will* do so, as this is how we work at SciLifeLab work: we try things, break things and adapt.
+My high expections of our colleagues in higher positions of power are in contrast to some sentiments I received; that management will never listen and enforce their ideas instead.
-I hope that SciLifeLab management learns that the proposal of a flat course is a misstep and wisely undo it, as the cure is worse than the illness and the illness can be easily accounted for.
+I believe that a flat course fee is a misstap and I believe that management is wise enough to undo it, as the cure is worse than the illness and the illness can be easily accounted for.
 It **is** the SciLifeLab way to make mistakes and learn from them.